How to use System Restore in Windows 10, 8 or 8.1

 2. Click the System Restore program icon.

-4. Select an available date on the calendar on the left.
+4. Select the available date on the calendar on the left.

 Note: The available dates are the days when a restore point was created and bolded.
 You cannot use System Restore to undo Windows XP changes to a date when a restore point does not exist.